 A/B testing enables you to expirement with design and functionality variants of your application.
 The data generated will allow you to make modifications to your app, safe in the knowledge that it will have a net postive effect.

-You can use Flagsmith to perform A/B Testing.
-Using a combination of Flagsmith Segments and a 3rd party analytics tool like Google Analytics or Mixpanel, you can generate the relevant data to perform the A/B test.
+You can use Flagsmith to perform A/B Tests.
+Using a combination of Multivariate Flags and a 3rd party analytics tool like Amplitude or Mixpanel, you can easily perform complex A/B tests that will help improve your product.

 For this example, lets assume we have an app that currently accepts Credit Card payments only.
 We have a hunch that we are losing out on potential customers that would like to pay with Paypal.
 We're going to test whether adding Paypal to the payment options increases our checkout rate.

 We have a lot of users on our platform, so we dont want to run this test against our entire user-base.
 We want 90% of our users to be excluded from the test.
 Then for our test, 5% of our users will see the new Paypal button, and the remaining 5% will not see it.
 So we will have 3 buckets:

 - Test users that dont see the Paypal Button

 Because Flagsmith Flags can contain both boolean states as well as multivariate flag values, we can make use of both.
 We

 will use the boolean flag state to control whether to run the test.
 Then, if the flag is